Skip to content

 The PRD→Plan→Todo approach ensures:

-• ✅ Systematic approach that AI can follow consistently
+• A systematic structure that the AI can follow consistently

 Phase 1: PRD (Product Requirements Document)